kryzar/thesis/README.md

 ## SageMath

-### Run SageMath from the already built Docker hub image
+### Run SageMath from the already built Docker Hub image

 The docker image associated to [the Dockerfile](Dockerfile) has already been built, and was pushed to [the Docker Hub](https://hub.docker.com/repository/docker/kryzar/thesis-sagemath).
 It can directly be used.
 First of all, *pull* the image: